-The Cargo Preference Act of 1954 (P.L.
-83-664), as amended, requires that at least 50 percent of the gross tonnage of all Government-generated cargo be transported on privately owned, U.S.-flag commercial vessels to the extent such vessels are available at fair and reasonable rates.
+The Cargo Preference Act of 1954 46 USC 55305 requires that at least 50 percent of the gross tonnage of all Government-generated cargo, including Agricultural commodities, be transported on privately owned, U.S.-flag commercial vessels to the extent such vessels are available at fair and reasonable rates.

-P.L.
-480, Title III-- Food for Development, provides for government-to-government grants to support long-term growth in the least developed countries.
+TITLE III (7 USC 1727) the Bilateral Grant Program provides for government-to-government grants to support long-term growth in the least developed countries.
 Donated commodities are sold in the recipient country, and the revenue generated is used to support economic development programs.
 In recent years, this title has been inactive.

-The Section 416(b) program is authorized by the Agricultural Act of 1949, as amended.
-This program provides for overseas donations of surplus commodities.
-Availability of commodities under Section 416(b) depends on CCC inventories and acquisitions, and programming varies from year to year.
+SECTION 416(b) (7 USC 1431) the Disposition of Commodities Program provides for overseas donations of surplus commodities.
+Availability of commodities depends on Commodity Credit Corporation (CCC) inventories and acquisitions.
 The commodities are made available for donation through agreements with foreign governments, private voluntary organizations, cooperatives, and intergovernmental organizations.
-Depending on the agreement, the commodities donated under Section 416(b) may be sold in the recipient country, and the proceeds used to support agricultural, economic, or infrastructure development programs.
+The donated commodities may be sold in the recipient country, and the proceeds used to support agricultural, economic, or infrastructure development programs.

 Tel: (202) 366-4610